-- Newport Township Recreation Area: Located to the east of Wanamie, this municipal park has baseball and soccer fields, tennis courts, a paved walking/bicycling path, playground equipment, pavilions, and restroom facilities. - Rock Climbing: Select spots within the western portion of the study area are highly-regarded within the climbing community, drawing visitors from out-of-state.
-Popular sites include the Library (Figure X), Paradise, Squirrel Rock, and the Main Wall, among others.
+• Newport Township Recreation Area: Located to the east of Wanamie, this municipal park has baseball and soccer fields, tennis courts, a paved walking/bicycling path, playground equipment, pavilions, and restroom facilities.

+• Rock Climbing: Select spots within the western portion of the study area are highly-regarded within the climbing community, drawing visitors from out-of-state.
+Popular sites include the Library (Figure 10), Paradise, Squirrel Rock, and the Main Wall, among others.

-Figure X: Study team at the Library, one of the most popular climbing sites in Newport Township.
+Figure 10: Study team at the Library, one of the most popular climbing sites in Newport Township.

 - Hunting: In addition to within the state forest, hunting is permitted in other sections of study area through the PGC's Hunter Access Program.
-Started in 1936, the Hunter Access Program allows private landowners to enter into a termlease agreement with the PGC to allow for public hunting on their land.
+Started in 1936, the Hunter Access Program allows private landowners to enter into a term-lease agreement with the PGC to allow for public hunting on their land.
 Currently, most of EC's Newport Township property is enrolled in the Hunter Access Program. - Susquehanna River: Although outside the study area, the Susquehanna River is an unquestionable draw for outdoor recreationists, with several public access points for paddling and fishing.

-Nearby Trail Systems: These nearby trails offer opportunities for connection, which could result in an expanded trail network.
+Nearby Trail Systems: These nearby trails offer opportunities for connection with other hiking and biking trails, which could result in an expanded non-motorized trail network.

-• Sugar Notch Trails: Approximately six miles northeast of the Penobscot Ridge Mountain Bike Trail, along Wilkes-Barre Mountain, is EC's Sugar Notch Trail system.
-There are two trails: the ±3-mile Ridgetop Trail, which runs from the Greater Hanover Area Recreation Park to west end of Sugar Notch; and the 0.64-mile Jacqueline Munro Trail, which provides a pedestrian route between Sugar Notch and the playing fields.
+• Sugar Notch Trails: Approximately six miles northeast of the Penobscot Ridge

+Mountain Bike Trail, along Wilkes-Barre Mountain, is EC's Sugar Notch Trail system.
+There are two trails: the \pm 3-mile Ridgetop Trail, which runs from the Greater Hanover Area Recreation Park to west end of Sugar Notch; and the 0.64-mile Jacqueline Munro Trail, which provides a pedestrian route between Sugar Notch and the playing fields.
 In the OSMP, it was planned that this system, along with the Penobscot Trail (and others), would create a corridor linking Mocanaqua to the Seven Tubs Nature Area east of Wilkes-Barre.

 - Susquehanna Warrior Trail: This 12.5-mile trail, located across the Susquehanna River from the study area, accommodates walking and biking.
-Extensions are planned to lengthen the trail to 16 miles, stretching from Riverlands Park in Salem Township to the Levee Trail in Plymouth Borough. - D&L Trail: The D&L Trail stretches over 140 miles along old mining transportation routes, running from Mountain Top in Luzerne County to Bristol, outside of Philadelphia.
-Locally, additional links will connect the trail to downtown Wilkes-Barre.
-The Mountain Top trailhead is ±2.5 miles from the Sugar Notch Trail and passes through the historical Ashley Planes, for which EC completed a trail/heritage area study in 2012.
+Extensions are planned to lengthen the trail to 16 miles, stretching from Riverlands Park in Salem Township to the Levee Trail in Plymouth Borough. - D&L Trail: The D&L Trail, which begins outside Wilkes-Barre, stretches over 140 miles along old mining transportation routes, running from the Wyoming Valley, through the Lehigh Valley, and then along the Delaware Canal in Bucks County, ending in Bristol, near Philadelphia.
+Locally, the D&L Trailhead is in Mountain Top.
+Connections are planned to the Seven Tubs Recreation Area, part of the Pinchot State Forest, as well as into downtown Wilkes-Barre.
+Some of the property is former EC lands.
+Additionally, the Mountain Top trailhead is ±2.5 miles from the Sugar Notch Trail.
+This unofficial route passes through the historical Ashley Planes, for which EC completed a trail/heritage area study in 2012.